Jas000n/Jas000n.github.io/README.md

 ## Education
 * NEU
-  * BE in Software Engineer
+  * BE in Software Engineering
 * NYU
   * MS in Computer Science
 ## Experience